alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 **Impute the missing values in 'cost' with the median cost when grouped by restaurant 'type'** This should be far more accurate than just the median price of cost, as the prices will be considerably different for different restaurant types.
 For example, a 'Fine Dining' restaurant will be far more expensive than a 'Food Court'.

 **Create Features Log of Cost and Log of Votes**
 Now that there are no more missing values, these two features can be implemented into the training and test sets.
 The natural log of these two variables had a much more normal distribution than the original variables, and a higher correlation with the target variable.
 This is expected to result in improved modelling performance.

 **Correlation Heatmaps**
 Correlation heatmaps show how each variable relates with another.
 Of particular interest are how the input variables correlate with the target variables.
 These contain the name 'rating_'.
+Heatmaps were used to determine which variables correlated strongest with the target variables and if there would be any potential issues of multicollinearity among input variables.

 #### Part B, II.
 Regression
 To recap, the rating number of the restaurant is a number ranging from 0 to 5.
 The median value of the Poor rating was 2.3, ranging up to the median value for the Excellent rating being 4.6.